- Getting Started

 An online advertising technique that involves targeting web visitors who expressed an interest in your products or services, either by already visiting your site or by engaging with your account.

-Within Instagram, you can now click the banner button on the lower right corner of a photo to save it to a collection of photos within your profile.
+On Instagram, click the banner button on the lower right corner of a photo to save it to a collection of photos within your profile.
 Only you can see these images.

 Search Engine Optimization (SEO)

-A component of Search Engine Marketing.
-Which will increase your websites visibility through key word tags.
-It's specific to increasing the volume of unpaid traffic to your site through a search engine.
+A component of Search Engine Marketing with the specific goal of increasing the volume of unpaid traffic to your site through a search engine.

 The act of blocking a user or their content from an online community such that the user does not realize that they have been banned.